-Denise first joined the staff in 1999 as Operations and Ticket Manager.
-After a five year absence, she returned to the Symphony in 2009 and now serves as its bookkeeper.
-Denise is from upstate New York where she was fortunate to grow up in a town with a rich community music history as well as a thriving public school music program.
+Denise first joined the Symphony staff in 1999 as operations and ticket manager.
+After a five year absence, she returned in 2009.
+Denise grew up in upstate New York in a town with a rich community music history as well as a thriving public school music program.
 She played trumpet and cello throughout her school years beginning in the third grade.
-She continued her music education at Baldwin Wallace Conservatory of Music near Cleveland Ohio, where she earned a Bachelor of Music in Trumpet Performance under the instruction of James Darling.
-While at Baldwin Wallace, Denise also played principal trumpet in the Cleveland Youth Orchestra for two years under Maestro Jahja Ling and was incredibly humbled to rehearse and perform in Cleveland’s Severance Hall under his direction.
+She continued her music education at Baldwin Wallace Conservatory of Music near Cleveland, where she earned a Bachelor of Music in Trumpet Performance under the instruction of James Darling.
+Denise also played principal trumpet in the Cleveland Youth Orchestra for two years under Maestro Jahja Ling and was incredibly humbled to rehearse and perform in Cleveland’s Severance Hall under his direction.

 Saul Cline, General Manager

-A member of the Symphony staff since 2003, Saul Cline oversees the organization’s concert operations, artistic administration, orchestra personnel and educational programs.
-He is responsible for maintaining compliance with the Collective Bargaining Agreement and for all artistic contracting.
-He supervises the part-time Music Librarian and is the liaison with the stage and production crews of the Broadway Center.
+A member of the Symphony staff since 2003, Saul oversees the organization’s concert operations, artistic administration, orchestra personnel and educational programs.
+He is responsible for maintaining compliance with the collective bargaining agreement and for all artistic contracting.
+He supervises the part-time music librarian and is the liaison with the stage and production crews of Tacoma Arts Live.
 Saul received a Master of Music degree from Central Washington University and a Bachelor of Music in jazz performance from the Berklee College of Music in Boston.
 He has served as lecturer on the affiliate music faculty at Pacific Lutheran University and as an elementary music teacher in the Bethel School District.
 An accomplished reed player, Saul performs regularly throughout the Seattle-Tacoma metropolitan area.

-With 20+ years in performance and education, Dr. Jensen has the ability to develop an instant rapport with youth of all types, quickly establishing a sense of trust and shared respect that makes learning comfortable and effective.
-Dr. Jensen is the assistant principal bassist of Symphony Tacoma, the principal bassist of the Tacoma Opera Orchestra, and regularly performs with orchestras across the region.
-She has performed with the Second City Chamber Music Series, the Icicle Creek Chamber Music Festival, the Kairos Music Festival and Lyceum, the Rackham Chamber Music Series, and the All Rivers at Once contemporary music series.
-Dr. Jensen has been the featured soloist with the Evergreen Philharmonic Orchestra, the Lake Chelan Bach Festival Orchestra, the Wenatchee Symphony Orchestra, and the Tacoma Young Artists Orchestra.
-She holds degrees from the University of Michigan (DMA and MM) and Central Washington University (BM).
-Her passion for the music translates to her deep involvement in education.
-In addition to instructing positions at Pacific Lutheran University and Central Washington University, Dr. Jensen teaches double bass and music theory at the Tacoma Youth Symphony Association and maintains a large private studio.
+With 20+ years in performance and education, Anna has the ability to develop an instant rapport with youth of all ages, quickly establishing a sense of trust and shared respect that makes learning comfortable and effective.
+She is the assistant principal bassist of Symphony Tacoma, the principal bassist of the Tacoma Opera Orchestra, and regularly performs with orchestras across the region.
+Anna holds degrees from the University of Michigan (DMA and MM) and Central Washington University (BM).
+Her passion for music translates to her deep involvement in education.
+In addition to instructing positions at Pacific Lutheran University and Central Washington University, Anna teaches double bass and music theory at the Tacoma Youth Symphony Association and maintains a large private studio.
 When not performing or teaching, Anna can be found making mud pies with her four young children, hiking in the woods, or encouraging her own family’s improvisational skills and joy of music!
 Check out Anna’s WEBSITE.

 Laura Stone, Advancement Manager

 Laura received a Bachelor of Arts in Art History, with a minor in Elementary Education from the University of Mary Washington in Virginia.
 After several years in direct social work, she took a grantwriting course and has been working in non-profits ever since.
-She began her non-profit career working for the Symphony back in 2000 as its Marketing & Development Coordinator.
-After that, she served as Grants Manager for the Museum of Glass during its exciting rise to opening in 2002.
-Laura then shifted gears by spending three years working on the other side of the “grants table” in philanthropy, as the Grants Administrator for the Forest and Sequoia Foundations.
-She came full circle when she returned to the Symphony in 2008 as its Advancement Manager.
+She began her non-profit career working for the Symphony back in 2000 as its marketing & development coordinator.
+After that, she served as grants manager for the Museum of Glass during its exciting rise to opening in 2002.
+Laura then shifted gears by spending three years working on the other side of the “grants table” in philanthropy, as the grants administrator for the Forest and Sequoia Foundations.
+She came full circle when she returned to the Symphony in 2008.
 Laura has presided over a significant expansion of the Symphony’s pool of foundation donors and provides the organization with effective counseling on maintaining positive foundation relations.

 901 Broadway, Suite 600